 Our person centred approach accounts for why:

-Read about OETC’s recent work and impact in our 2018-19 Annual Report
+Read about OETC’s recent work and impact in our Annual Report and Accounts:

 OETC is the proud winner of the National Campaign for the Arts 2020 Hearts for the Arts Award (Best Arts, Health and Wellbeing Project).